tigerbeetle/tigerbeetle/docs/start.md

 financial transactions or anything else that can be expressed as double-entry bookkeeping, providing three orders of magnitude more performance and guaranteeing durability even in the face of network, machine, and storage faults.
-You will learn more about why this is an important and hard problem to solve in the [Concepts](./concepts/) section, but let's make some real transactions first!
+You will learn more about why this is an important and hard problem to solve in the [Concepts](./concepts/) section, but first—let's make some real transactions!

 ## Install